 In online spaces, Toronto Mesh moderators and administrators have elevated privileges in order to enforce our standards and Code of Conduct pledge.

 If a participant engages in harassing behaviour, the organizers may take any action they deem appropriate, including warning the offender or expulsion from events and online forums.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a Toronto Mesh moderator or organizer immediately.

-Those who wish to report a violation but don’t feel comfortable talking to the organizers online or at an event can email email@example.com, which is currently monitored by Dawn and Anastasia, and will be monitored by two people on a rotating basis.
+Those who wish to report a violation but don’t feel comfortable talking to the organizers online or at an event can email firstname.lastname@example.org, which is currently monitored by Benedict and Hank, and will be monitored by two people on a rotating basis.